Self-Contrastive Forward-Forward Algorithm: Discussion

-Recently, other purely forward learning techniques have been developed, driven by their potential for biologically plausible and neuromorphic computing applications \cite{srinivasan2023forward, zhou2022activation}.
+The development of purely forward learning techniques has been historically driven by their potential for biologically plausible and neuromorphic computing applications \cite{srinivasan2023forward, zhou2022activation}.
+We compare recent and SOTA results of purely-forward methods with local learning rules to SCFF in Table \ref{tab:compareForward}.

 Similar to Forward-Forward (FF), Pepita \cite{srinivasan2023forward} processes data samples in two forward passes.
 The first pass is identical to FF, while the input of the second pass is modulated by incorporating information about the error from the first forward pass through top-down feedback.
 Activation Learning \cite{zhou2022activation} builds on Hebb’s well-known proposal, discovering unsupervised features through local competitions among neurons.
 However, these methods do not yet scale to more complex tasks, limiting their potential applications.

-Recent advances in Hebbian deep learning have also shown remarkable progress \cite{miconi2021hebbian, lagani2022comparing, lagani2022fasthebb, journe2022hebbian}.
+Hebbian deep learning has also achieved remarkable progress recently \cite{miconi2021hebbian, lagani2022comparing, lagani2022fasthebb, journe2022hebbian}.
 These methods are purely local in space and can be applied purely locally in time, offering a biologically plausible approach to learning.
 Miconi \cite{miconi2021hebbian} demonstrated that Hebbian learning in hierarchical convolutional neural networks can be implemented with modern deep learning frameworks by using specific losses whose gradients produce the desired Hebbian updates.
-However, adding layers has not resulted in significant performance improvements on standard benchmarks \cite{miconi2021hebbian, lagani2022comparing} (see Table \ref{tab:compare}).
+However, adding layers has not resulted in significant performance improvements on standard benchmarks \cite{miconi2021hebbian, lagani2022comparing}.
 Journe et al. \cite{journe2022hebbian} proposed using a simple softmax to implement a soft Winner-Takes-All (WTA) and derived a Hebbian-like plasticity rule (SoftHebb).
 With techniques like triangle activation and adjustable rectified polynomial units, SoftHebb achieves increased efficiency and biological compatibility, enhancing accuracy compared to state-of-the-art biologically plausible learning methods.

 Our SCFF method brings the FF approach to accuracy levels comparable to SoftHebb, effectively bridging the gap between these learning paradigms.
 A key advantage of Hebbian learning is its ability to learn without contrast, much like non-contrastive self-supervised learning techniques, operating purely in an unsupervised manner.
 Conversely, FF is flexible regarding labels, akin to contrastive self-supervised learning techniques, supporting both unsupervised learning as we demonstrate here with SCFF and supervised learning.
 This versatility allows FF to be applied across a broader range of tasks and datasets, enhancing its applicability and effectiveness in diverse scenarios.